cap-js/cds-intellij/DEVELOPMENT.md

 ### Sandbox IDE

+Depending on the type of IntelliJ-based IDE you have installed locally, run one of the following commands:
+- `./gradlew runIde` for IntelliJ IDEA
+- `./gradlew runWebStorm` for WebStorm

-Run `./gradlew runIde` to fire up a [sandbox IDE](https://plugins.jetbrains.com/docs/intellij/ide-development-instance.html) with the plugin installed.
+This will start the corresponding [sandbox IDEA instance](https://plugins.jetbrains.com/docs/intellij/ide-development-instance.html) with the plugin installed.

 #### Synchronize local IDE settings

 In order to use your local IDE settings (such as hotkeys or themes) with the sandbox IDE:
 1. Create a file *local.properties* next to *gradle.properties*.
 2. Write the following line to the file:
-   `local.ideConfDir = /path/to/config/dir/e.g./WebStorm2024.1`
+   `local.ideConfDir = /path/to/config/dir/e.g./WebStorm2024.2`

 From now on, settings (keymaps and various options) will be copied from the local configuration dir to that of the sandbox IDE on each run.